ErikSchierboom/knockout-pre-rendered/README.md

 - `value`: the value is set to the bound element's value.
 - `html`: the value is set to the bound element's inner HTML value.
 - `attr`: the bound attribute properties are set to their respective attribute values.
-- `checked`: the value is set to the bound element's checked value.
+- `checked`: the value is set to the bound element's checked value of both checkbox and radio inputs.
 - `visible`: the value is set to `true` or `false` depending on the bound element's visibility.
 - `enable`: the value is set to `true` if the bound element does not have a `disabled` attribute; otherwise, it is set to `false`.
 - `disable`: the value is set to `true` if the bound element has a `disabled` attribute; otherwise, it is set to `true`.